-Designed to inhibit viral entry through the epithelium of the nose, preventing virus-induced exacerbations of underlying respiratory diseases.
+Designed to inhibit viral adhesion to the epithelium of the nose, preventing virus-induced exacerbations of underlying respiratory diseases.

 Neumifil is a self-administered, easy to use, intranasal spray developed from our proprietary GlycoTarge™ platform.
-The spray is locally acting to inhibit viral entry through the nose, blocking and preventing viruses from gaining entry into the host.
+It is locally acting to inhibit viral infection through the nose, blocking and preventing viruses from gaining entry and infecting the host, thus preventing virus induced exacerbations.

 Neumifil is a novel, engineered multivalent Carbohydrate Binding Module (mCBM40), which is being developed to offer at-risk patients, suffering from chronic pulmonary diseases, protection from viral induced exacerbations of their underlying respiratory diseases.
 With its unique mechanism of action, Neumifil potentially offers reduced susceptibility of the virus developing resistance to the medication, such as that observed to develop against directly acting anti-virals or vaccines.